Skyrocketing gas prices drive public transit demand

 Prices overall are up more than 10%.
 While that’s paltry compared to the gas price jump, it hits a broader range of Americans no matter what their income level.

 Thanks to the bird flu, we no longer need to debate which came first, because both chickens and eggs have jumped.
-Chicken’s up by roughly a dollar per pound, and you’ll shell out about an extra $1.20 for a dozen eggs.
+Chicken’s up by roughly $1 per pound, and you’ll shell out about an extra $1.20 for a dozen eggs.

-The USDA forecasts there’s not much relief in sight.
-Grocery prices are expected to rise another 7 to 8% this year, and if you want to go out to eat you can expect just a slight smaller increase.
+The Department of Agriculture forecasts there’s not much relief in sight.
+Grocery prices are expected to rise another 7% to 8% this year, and if you want to go out to eat, you can expect a slightly smaller increase.